Gabriella-Chaos/vs-getnative/README.md

 Use your eyes or anibin if necessary.

 # Thanks
-BluBb_mADe, kageru, FichteFoll, stux!, LittlePox
+BluBb_mADe, kageru, FichteFoll, stux!, LittlePox, infi

-# Help?

-Join https://discord.gg/UERrfucRFD (Ask in #encode-autism for help)